hafizsheetab/ASE-Project-WeGotThis/Readme.md

 2. infra: prepare the infrastructure required for backend development `docker compose --profile infra up` helps with development of backend

-## Bugs /TODO
+## Bugs
-- Every time when log in, you can actual see the "Forgot Password" Page
+- Every time when log in, you can actual see the "Forgot Password" Page -> FIXED
-- Dates Format still not appliable?
-Home - Offer View - Booking
 - TODO has Review? ->  /// TODO: CHECK IF booking.offer.hasReview & (booking.offer.id == context.user.id) see BookingList.tsx

+## TODO
 - Booking Responsiveness -> Elisa
+- Dates Format still not appliable?
+Home - Offer View - Booking -> Xiaying

 ## Missing Integration
 - Delete Offer API